 I decided it was time to stop putting my life on hold.
 And I tentatively started having adventures on my own.
 Each year I’ve got a bit bolder and braver:

-I’m attempting the Pacific Crest Trail because the idea of spending 5 months walking in nature – in dramatic beauty – feels like a dream.
-I know it will be hard.
-So hard that I’ll want to quit many times.
-But I also know that I’ll love it and be changed by it.
+I hiked the Pacific Crest Trail because the idea of spending 5 months walking in nature – in dramatic beauty – felt like a dream.
+I knew it will be hard.
+So hard that I’d want to quit many times.
+But I also knew that I’d love it and be changed by it.

-I’m so, so happy to be raising money for Mikey’s Line & The Hive Project as I walk the PCT.
+I’m so, so happy to have been able to raise money for Mikey’s Line & The Hive Project as I walked the PCT.

 They work to: